mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 "I know Pomri.
 She warned us early.
 Got most of us out."

-"Jesse... how did?"
+"Jathi... how did?"
 Pomri said.
 She was moved to tears.

 It occured to me that he may not yet have realized that he had gone deaf and partially blind.